How to Become an Insurance Adjuster in Georgia

 You will receive a certificate upon completion of the courses.
 Keep these certificates, as you will need them when taking your exams.

 Most applicants choose to take these courses online, as it fits their schedule better, but there may also be in-person courses available.
 You should choose which format in which to take your courses based on your preferred method of learning.
-The goal isn’t just to get the courses out of the way, it’s to prepare you to pass your license exam on the first attempt.

 Recommended Course

-4.8 out of 5 starsAdjusterPro
+4.8 out of 5 starsAdjusterPro ($199+)

-Step 2.
-Georgia Insurance Adjuster License Exam
+Step 2: Georgia Insurance Adjuster License Exam

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
-For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.
-When you arrive at the exam location you must have a photo ID any other documents that the testing facility has asked you to bring.
+It is, therefore, a good idea to work on both your timing and nerves prior to sitting for your exam.

-Georgia offers one line of authority for an adjuster: Independent Adjuster.
-This exam consists of one hundred (100) questions and you will be given two hours (2:00) to complete it.
+• The Independent Adjuster exam — This consists of one hundred (100) questions and you will be given two hours (2:00:00) to complete it

-An outline of included subjects for the exam can be found here: Pearson VUE Georgia Examination Content Outlines
+An outline of included subjects for the exam can be found here: Pearson VUE Georgia Examination Content Outlines.

 Each attempt of the exam costs $63 and will be paid when you make your reservation.